pgmrgeek/PhotoboothMgr/README.md

 www.bayareaeventphotography.com <br>

 Photoshop Version support -

+09/01/14 8.03 Update - Kiosk mode had a timing issue.
+It was runnning too fast monitoring the c:\OnSite folder causing problems with images from the network and Nikon Capture software.
+A one second delay was added before accessing any incoming image, and the problem went away.

+In a two printer setup, the main machine was writing both config.txt files to the c:\OnSite folder.
+This is useful but became confusing when unexpected changes happended on the remote machine.
+This feature is disabled so both computers now must be configured separately.
+Better this way, no surprises.
+You get what you set..

 08/09/14 Update - Printing and GIF generation has now been tested on all versions of CS2 - CC!
 Just make sure to rewrite the droplets after installation to make sure those match the installed version of Photoshop.